Five Key Signs Of Anorexia

 Full body effects

-Other effects of anorexia on the whole body can include dry skin, brittle hair and nails, the growth of lanugo hair to conserve heat, kidney failure, a reduction of white blood cells, and anemia.
+Other effects of anorexia on the whole body can include dry skin, brittle nails and hair (which can lead to hair loss), the growth of lanugo hair to conserve heat, kidney failure, a reduction of white blood cells, and anemia.

 Getty/jeffbergen